seizu/Ultrasonic-Surveillance-System/README.md

 switching relays and exchanging data via Bluetooth.
 <img src="./media/image3.png" />

-* A Python client app running in a Linux environment is responsible to establish the connection to the ESP32 controller.
+* A Python client app running in a Linux environment (Raspberry PI) is responsible to establish the connection to the ESP32 controller.
 The client should transmit configuration parameters to the controller and receive sensor data in real time from the controller.